**Last Updated 8/9/2018- added 2 new houses and updated photos for all EXISTING houses, along with some updated information.

 1. Residential House: 274 S. Ohio Avenue: Around 1905-Around 1982: Reason for demolition unknown, but the house was in poor condition by 1982.
 Site is now a community garden.

-1. George McClelland Parsons House: 156 Parsons Avenue: Pre 1900-3/1954: Served as the Columbus school for Girls until 1953.
+1. George McClelland Parsons House: 156 Parsons Avenue: 1847-3/15/1954: Served as the Columbus School for Girls from 1901-1953.
 The building was demolished for redevelopment of the site into an office building, which remains to the present day.

 1. George J. Karb House: 641 E. Rich Street: Around 1895-1962: This home was demolished for the construction of I-71.